taliaduffy/random-stuff/README.md

 # random-stuff
-This is where I'll put some of my random projects and other things I do when I'm bored.
+This is where I put some of my random projects and other things I do when I'm bored.
-I kept putting them in a repository of old classwork, so I figured it's time to make my own :)

-So here you are.
-Enjoy!